For programs requiring registration, please click here.

 June 24-28, 8:30am-4:30pm

 Get your creative juices flowing this week as we explore all the ways we can make art in nature.
-Use natural materials to make works of art, create nature-inspired music and get dramatic with nature skits.
+We will use natural materials to make works of art, create nature-inspired music and get dramatic with nature skits.

 Skills and Thrills